18 Tools Our Remote Team Uses to Stay Connected, Productive and Sane

 Without being in the same room, managing the team’s productivity gets to be a little more complicated.
 Here’s what we use to always know who’s working on what:

-Out of a half dozen project management tools that we’ve tried, Trello has been our favorite by far, and we’ve stuck it with for a couple of years now.
+Out of a half dozen project management tools that we’ve tried, Trello has been our favorite by far, and we’ve stuck it with for several years now.

 With three blogs, guest posts and thousands of emails going out each year, we have a lot of content to keep track of.